Lower Marlboro in Calvert County, Maryland — The American Northeast (Mid-Atlantic)

 For more things to do and see in Maryland,

 Erected by the Southern Maryland Heritage Partnership.
 Funding provided by the National Park Service.

 Location.
+Marker has been reported missing.
+It was located near 38° 39.349′ N, 76° 40.975′ W. Marker was in Lower Marlboro, Maryland, in Calvert County.
+Marker was on Lower Marlboro Rd.
+(Maryland Route 262) west of Southern Maryland Blvd.
+(Maryland Route 4).
+Marker is in the parking area adjacent to the fishing pier/boat launch on the Patuxent River - at the western end of Lower Marlboro Road.
 Touch for map.
-Marker is in the parking area adjacent to the fishing pier/boat launch on the Patuxent River - at the western end of Lower Marlboro Road.
 Marker was in this post office area: Owings MD 20736, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this location, measured as the crow flies.
 Town Ravaged (here, next to this marker); Lower Marlboro Town (about 700 feet away, measured in a direct line); Up in Flames (approx. 1.3 miles away); Warships and Raids (approx. 2.1 miles away); Calvert County (approx. 3.4 miles away); A County in Ruin (approx. 3.4 miles away); Nottingham (approx. 3.9 miles away); Changing Guard (approx. 4 miles away).

 1. Lower Marlboro, Maryland.
 (Submitted on June 22, 2012, by Richard E. Miller of Oxon Hill, Maryland.)